eqfy/mem-leak-analyzer/scope.md

 ### Optimistic or Pessimistic

 Is it acceptable that a static analyzer violates both following conditions:
-- Reports no error when there is an error
+- Reports no errors when there is an error
-- Reports an error when there is no error
+- Reports an error when there is no errors

-That is, can it violates 2 out of the 4 impossible principles for non-trival language analysis?
+That is, can it violate 2 out of the 4 impossible principles for non-trival language analysis?

 ### Function Pointer

 Should function pointers be treated just like functions?
-Is there some potential missing edge cases not considered?
+Are there some potential missing edge cases not considered?

 ### Recursion